Jason-Nobles/CampusApp-XModule-Prototypes/README.md

-Creating XModule prototypes for improving my university's mobile app with the Modo Labs Platform.
+Created XModule prototypes for improving my university's mobile app with the Modo Labs Platform.
 Modules created using Node.js and integrated mock json data and API's for demonstration and functionality.
 Hosted using AWS lambda servers and local machine ngrok server technologies.